-15 Best Preppy Clothing Brands: Modern Ivy League Style (2022)
+30 Best Preppy Clothing Brands: Modern Ivy League Style (2023)

 Founded in Brooklyn in 2015, Adsum NYC is inspired by the cities and countryside of the American Northeast.
 This translates to a range of clothing that mixes technical outerwear, relaxed sportswear and classic Ivy League staples, with more than a little streetwear feel to it.

-Although the designs are primarily stripped back, the colour palette is decidedly preppy, with bold primaries, dusty pastels and rich autumnal bringing a contemporary feel to its garments.
+Although the designs are primarily stripped back, the color palette is decidedly preppy, with bold primaries, dusty pastels and rich autumnal bringing a contemporary feel to its garments.

 Most of its wares are made in Canada, so you can be assured of fabric and build quality.